PinkBro05/blog-portfolio/content/posts/PACO.md

 ## Abstract

-This blog introduces PACO, an ACO algorithm use wide range of comprehensive techniqus to improve the quality of solution and reduce time complexity and computational cost.
+This blog introduces PACO, an ACO algorithm use wide range of comprehensive techniqus to improve the quality of solution and reduce time complexity and computational cost, including: **Gradient Descent and AdaDelta optimizer, Elitist, Maxmin system, Local search (2opt), Floyd Warshall and Parallelize processing.**.

 ## Problem Statement